AntoineLemarchand/itsm-ng_api/README.md

 1. Clone the repository: `git clone https://github.com/itsmng/itsm-ng_api.git`
 2. Change into the project directory: `cd itsm-ng_api`
 3. Install dependencies: `yarn`
-4. Modify the env file to your liking
+4. Modify the `.env-sample` file to your liking and rename it as `.env`
 5. Start the application: `yarn start`

 ## Usage